magomimmo/modern-cljs/doc/tutorial-22.md

 Surprise!
 Even the `enfocus.core` namespace only uses the `convert` symbol from the the `enfocus.enlive.syntax` namespace.
-That's very good for my laziness regarding unit testing, because by following my unit testing strategy we have to unit test the `enfocus.enlive.syntax` namespace for the `convert` symbol only.
+That's very good for my laziness regarding unit testing, because by following my unit testing strategy we could unit test the `enfocus.enlive.syntax` namespace for the `convert` symbol only.

 #### Back to CLJX